Harbir01/nyc_guide/README.md

   For Mac - source venv/bin/activate
 6) Return to the main folder nyc-guide (if necessary) by cd ..
 7) Run pip install django (to install Django)
-8) Start the virtual server – python manage.py startserver (or python3 manage.py startserver)
+8) Start the virtual server – python manage.py startserver (or python3 manage.py runserver)
 9) In the browser of your choice, type for the url , `localhost:8000', and you shold be good to start your tour of NYC!